project-chip/connectedhomeip/examples/lighting-app/bouffalolab/bl702/README.md

 ## Build

 ### Prerequisite
-- Clone connectedhomeip github repo and update all submdoule;
+- Clone connectedhomeip github repo and update all submodule;
 - Install all tools (likely already present for CHIP developers).
 - Setup connectedhomeip environment:
   - First time, or environment is out of date.
 Please execute the following script under root folder of connectedhomeip repo to install and setup environment, which will take some minutes; meanwhile, Bouffalolab flash tool, `bflb-iot-tool`, will be installed.